mv-2112/canonical-openstack-docs/how-to/install-canonical-openstack-using-the-manual-bare-metal-provider.rst

 Install Canonical OpenStack
 +++++++++++++++++++++++++++

 When using the manual bare metal provider, Canonical OpenStack installation process is relatively simple and takes around 30 minutes to complete, depending on your Internet connection speed.

 .. warning ::

    Canonical Juju does not yet support controller HA modelling capabilities when deployed on top Kubernetes.
 This means that Canonical OpenStack clouds deployed using the manual bare metal provider do not provide HA for all types of governance functions by default.
-To bypass this limitation Canonical recommends using an external higly available Juju controller.
+To bypass this limitation Canonical recommends using an external highly available Juju controller.
 External controller has to be registered before running the ``sunbeam cluster bootstrap`` command.

 ..
 TODO: Add a link to the Using an existing Juju controller how-to guide